San Bernardino train disaster: Aftermath

 Attempts to have the Calnev pipeline kept shut off after its failure were unsuccessful.

 Many residents received settlements from Southern Pacific and/or Calnev and moved after this disaster.
 The plots on the south side of Duffy Street closest to the rail line were rezoned as open space by the city so they would not be rebuilt.
-Other nearby plots which could be redeveloped sat empty for years, though as of 2016, at least three houses have been rebuilt there.
+Other nearby plots which could be redeveloped sat empty for years, though as of 2016, at least three houses had been rebuilt there.

 Southern Pacific also changed its cargo weight procedures, which required that the clerks assume that every freight car on every train was carrying the maximum load it was designed to carry if the submitted paperwork did not indicate a weight.
 By assuming the maximum weight of the train, that would guarantee that the dispatcher would assign at least the minimum number of locomotives needed to ensure that the train would have enough braking capacity needed to keep the train under control on steep grades.

 Seven years after the accident, Southern Pacific was bought up by Union Pacific, which still runs trains over the rails where the derailment happened.

 Disposal of the train's equipment

-All four of the locomotives at the front of the train (SP 8278, SP 7551, SP 7549 and SP 9340) were damaged beyond repair.
+SP #8278, SP #7551, SP #7549 and SP #9340 were damaged beyond repair.
 They were sold for parts to Precision National and scrapped at the crash site.

 Both helper units derailed, but were still operable.
-Unit SP 8317 was sold to Precision National, repaired, then resold to Helm Leasing for continued service.
+SP 8317 was sold to Precision National, repaired, then resold to Helm Leasing for continued service.
 It was scrapped in 2013.
-Unit SP 7443 was repaired and repainted by SP and returned to service.
-It was finally retired on March 17, 2000 and sold to National Railway Equipment Company, who rebuilt it with 5′6″ gauge trucks for MRS Logística (in Brazil) #5313.
+SP #7443 was repaired and repainted by SP and returned to service.
+It was finally retired on March 17, 2000 and sold to National Railway Equipment Company, who rebuilt it with 5′6″ gauge trucks for MRS Logística (in Brazil) #5313-1.

 All 69 hopper cars were destroyed and scrapped at the crash site.

 As a result of this and other runaway incidents involving locomotives with dynamic braking, the Federal Railroad Administration reversed its mandate that dynamic braking be disabled when train brakes are placed in emergency.
 The mandate now is that they must all remain functional.